miohtama/opsec/source/team/index.rst

 Two-factor authentication on critical services
 ==============================================================

-**Infrastructure services requires two-factor authentication?** Yes / No
+**Infrastructure services require two-factor authentication?** Yes / No

-If infrastructure services provide a two-factor authentication this option is used.
+If infrastructure services provide a two-factor authentication, this option is used.

-Internet services often rely on third party services for infrastructure.
-The infrastructure services could include
+Internet services often rely on third-party services for infrastructure.
+The infrastructure services could include:

 * Server hosting